rntaquino/Token-Creation-Project/README.md

 Once you are done. simply click again the "tokenSupply"  button to view the updated amount of tokens you have.

-Do note that, no transaction or error will happen if the token that you burned is greater than the token you minted.
+Do note that no transaction or error will happen if the token that you burned is greater than the token you minted.